-The average salary for an Office Manager in United Kingdom is £24,974.
+The average salary for an Office Manager in United Kingdom is £25,276.

 It is essential that office managers work well in fast-paced environments, as they must oversee several ongoing projects at once.
 They work closely with staff to ensure that operations are running smoothly, and they must always stay up-to-date on the statuses of all projects to report directly to the CEO or ot…Read more

 Popular Employer Salaries for Office Manager

 The top respondents for the job title Office Manager are from the companies The National Health Service (NHS), Diamond Engineering and Diamond Engineering.
-Reported salaries are highest at The National Health Service (NHS) where the average pay is £24,717.
+Reported salaries are highest at The National Health Service (NHS) where the average pay is £25,000.
 Diamond Engineering pays the lowest at around £19,488.

 Office Manager Job Listings

-Popular Skills for Office Manager
+What Are Popular Skills for Office Managers?

-What is the Pay by Experience Level for Office Manager
+What is the Pay by Experience Level for Office Managers?

-An entry-level Office Manager with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of £21,953 based on 79 salaries.
-An early career Office Manager with 1-4 years of experience earns an average total compensation of £23,859 based on 1,595 salaries.
-A mid-career Office Manager with 5-9 years of experience earns an average total compensation of £25,705 based on 1,088 salaries.
-An experienced Office Manager with 10-19 years of experience earns an average total compensation of £26,161 based on 1,086 salaries.
-In their late career (20 years and higher), employees earn an average total compensation of £26,200.
+An entry-level Office Manager with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of £22,314 based on 67 salaries.
+An early career Office Manager with 1-4 years of experience earns an average total compensation of £24,323 based on 1,401 salaries.
+A mid-career Office Manager with 5-9 years of experience earns an average total compensation of £26,040 based on 1,006 salaries.
+An experienced Office Manager with 10-19 years of experience earns an average total compensation of £26,702 based on 932 salaries.
+In their late career (20 years and higher), employees earn an average total compensation of £26,437.